What happens if you claim bankruptcies in Canada?

 Office of the Superintendent of Bankruptcy (OSB) Answer

-When you claim bankruptcy in Canada, several key processes and consequences occur:
+When you claim bankruptcy in Canada, the following occurs:

-2. Stay of Proceedings: Once you file, an automatic stay comes into effect, halting most collection actions against you by creditors (Bankruptcy and Insolvency Act, RSC 1985, c 11, Section 69).
+1. Stay of Proceedings: An automatic stay is put in place, halting most legal actions against you regarding debts as per the Bankruptcy and Insolvency Act, RSC 1985, c 11, Section 69.

-You will want to consult a Licensed Insolvency Trustee for personalized advice and to ensure compliance with all legal requirements throughout the process.
+It’s crucial to consult with a Licensed Insolvency Trustee for personalized advice based on your financial situation and to understand the implications thoroughly.

 From: OSB Helper

-Here are the top 5 most frequently asked questions related to claiming bankruptcy, based on common online searches and current trends:
+Here are the top 5 most frequently asked questions related to claiming bankruptcy, based on current trends and common queries:

-2. How long does bankruptcy stay on my credit report?
+4. How does bankruptcy affect my credit score?

 If you have a question about debt see our debt questions or ask your own debt related question.